tc39/proposal-intl-relative-time/README.md

 #### Take number as input rather than exposing the underlying database

 An idea has been floated, in the context of "the extensible web", of just exposing the engine's copy of the CLDR database rather than a higher-level interface would be better.
-In the case of this specification, there is already a JS object model ready to go--the locale database is represented internallyin the spec as a JavaScript object.
+In the case of this specification, there is already a JS object model ready to go--the locale database is represented internally in the spec as a JavaScript object.

 However, we opted not to go that route for a couple reasons:
 - As described above, the API is already fairly low-level, taking numbers rather than dates.